3 Determination of Forward and Futures Prices

 - \(F_0\): Today’s futures or forward price of the asset.

-Consider an asset that provides no income, with a current price of $40, subject to an annual interest rate of 5%, and associated with a forward contract that has a maturity of 3 months.
+Consider an asset that provides with no income, priced at $40, with a 5% annual interest rate and a 3-month forward contract.

 Case 1: Forward Price = $43

-- Action now: Borrow $40 at 5% annual interest for 3 months.
-Purchase one unit of the asset and enter into a forward contract to sell it in 3 months at $43.
+- Now: Borrow $40, buy the asset, and enter a forward contract to sell at $43.

 Case 2: Forward Price = $39